asuc-octo/berkeleytime/backend/README.md

 └── tsconfig.json              # TypeScript compiler options
 ```

-#### Module example (Domain)
+#### Module example (FOR NOW)

 ```
 .
 ├── src
 │   └── modules
 │       └── user               # Module name
+│           ├── index.ts       # Entrypoint to the module
+│           ├── controller.ts  # Your crud controller methods
-│           ├── input.ts       # Input validation for mutations and queries using class-validator
+│           ├── fixture.ts     # Object used for testing (can ignore)
+│           ├── formatter.ts   # Formats your db models to your controller/gql models
-│           ├── model.ts       # Database model
+│           ├── model.ts       # Mongo schemas, models and types
-│           ├── resolver.ts    # GraphQL revolver
+│           ├── resolver.ts    # Your resolver
-│           └── service.ts     # Business logic of your app
+│           ├── schema.ts      # Your gql schemas (and potentially typscript interfaces associated to the schemas) │           └── service.ts     # Business logic of your app
 ```

-## How to use

-- Duplicate the `.env.example` file and rename it `.env`
-- Run `npm install`

-#### Start mongoDB with docker-compose

-- Make sure you have docker installed on your machine
-- Run `docker-compose up` to start the containers
-- Run `docker-compose down` to remove the running containers

-> This will spin up a mongoDB instance locally, you can also add in the future other stuff like redis, elastic search ...
-> If using docker doesn't appeal you, feel free to install mondoDB manually or to use a service like mongoDB Atlas instead.

-#### Start server for development

-- Run `npm run start:dev`

 #### Build and start server for production